googleapis/google-api-python-client/UPGRADING.md

 Only discovery documents listed in [this public directory](https://www.googleapis.com/discovery/v1/apis/) are included in the library.
 Users of private APIs should set the `static_discovery` argument of `discovery.build()` to `False` to continue to retrieve the service definition from the internet.
+As of version 2.1.0, for backwards compatability with version 1.x, if `static_discovery` is not specified, the default value for `static_discovery` will be `True` when the `discoveryServiceUrl` argument of `discovery.build()` is provided.

 If you experience issues or have questions, please file an [issue](https://github.com/googleapis/google-api-python-client/issues).